Rila Monastery: The Stunning Unvanquished Fortress Of Faith

 - Sundays and holidays: 8:00 AM and 5:00 PM.

 The service is held in the main church, except during the winter months.
-The monastery chapel Nativity Of The Christ at the monastery bookshop hosts the worshipers in winter.
+The monastery chapel Nativity of the Christ at the monastery bookshop hosts the worshipers in winter.

 Entrance Tickets

-The reduced ticket fee for students and senior citizens is just 1.00 lev ($0.60).
+- The reduced ticket fee for students and senior citizens is 2.00 BGN (~$1.10).

 For reservations, you can call the monastery at (+359) 89 687 2010, Monday to Friday, 10 AM – 7 PM.